In a nut shell - Overlock was an error catching and debugging tool for distributed systems, particuarly IoT systems.

 - The teams who support products (and would benefit from Overlock) are not the same teams which write the software - the software engineers who would need to buy and integrate Overlock would not see the benefit.

 Both of these problems are not ones which we can solve.
 The former is a technology problem and the only solution I’ve been able to think of would involve a hardware based solution (meaning selling a module/chip which communicates to overlock).
-The later is a people problem - certainly not one which Overlock would be able to easily circumnavigate.
+The latter is a people problem - certainly not one which Overlock would be able to easily circumnavigate.

 Overlock was never at a stage where we’d be able to open source it.
 As such, it’s effectively moth-balled.